Borrowing

 • Parcourir les rayons de la bibliothèque de l’Université de l’Alberta peut sembler intimidant.
 Nous avons huit bibliothèques réparties sur trois campus !
 Alors, par où commencer ?
 Aujourd’hui, nous jetons un coup d’œil aux livres qui explorent le temps (et notre relation au temps).
 Nous avons invité notre collègue Brett Sheehan, assistant des services d’information et étudiant en bibliothéconomie, à nous faire part de ces suggestions tirées d’une exposition de livres qu’il…

-• Browsing the library shelves at the University of Alberta Library can be a fairly daunting process.
-We have eight library locations spread across three campuses!
-Where to begin?
-Today we are having a look at books that explore time (and our relationship to it).
-We invited colleague Brett Sheehan, Student Information Services Assistant and University of Alberta student in Library and Information Studies, to share these book suggestions drawn from a book…
+• Today we are having a look at books that explore time (and our relationship to it).
+We invited colleague Brett Sheehan, Student Information Services Assistant and University of Alberta student in Library and Information Studies, to share these book suggestions drawn from a book display he curated at Rutherford Library last year (or was it? – time flies).
+Brett: From the start, I wanted to look into our library’s science fiction collection.…

 • « La couverture ne fait pas le livre » est de retour à la bibliothèque de l’Université de l’Alberta !
 Du lundi 18 novembre au dimanche 1er décembre, nos présentoirs de livres « La couverture ne fait pas le livre » sont là pour vous permettre d’explorer de nouvelles lectures.
 Le thème de cette année explore près de 400 ouvrages imprimés et 30 livres électroniques d’auteurs de l’Amérique latine et des Caraïbes.…